It's hard to believe Quantum of Solace — more like a bland TV episode than a blockbuster Bond film — is sandwiched between Casino Royale and Skyfall.

-Despite the gun barrel opener still missing, Skyfall is littered with nostalgia and incorporates many classic Bond elements that weren't in Casino and Quantum — a natural move after a two-film hiatus.
+Despite the gun barrel opener still missing, Skyfall is littered with nostalgia.
+The film incorporates many classic Bond elements that weren't in Casino and Quantum.
+A natural move after a two-film hiatus.

-The 23rd entry in the Bond canon is beautifully shot by Sam Mendes.
-We're back to action scenes cut and edited at just the right pace after the frantic Quantum.
-You don't need to look too hard to see that Daniel Craig's face has been computer-generated onto the stuntman's faces in the film's opening, but the open roof and train top chases are thrilling.
+Sam Mendes beautifully shoots the 23rd entry in the Bond canon.
+After the frantic Quantum, we're back to action scenes cut and edited at the right pace.
+You don't need to look too hard to see that Daniel Craig's face has been computer-generated onto the stuntman's face in the film's opening.
+But the open roof and train top chases are thrilling.
 Still, I guess this use of CGI beats Lee Tamahori's and the obvious Roger Moore-era dummies of old.

 I love Daniel Craig's grimace when he inspects the bullet wound Patrice has inflicted on him.
 The shooting of his cuffs as he "changes carriages" — not so much.
 I thought we had left the tie-straightening gimmicks firmly in the Brosnan era.

-The title sequence is stunning — possibly the best yet — and Adele's theme is Shirley Bassey-esque.
-We see Bond "enjoying death" and his vices of abusing his body with alcohol.
+The title sequence is stunning — possibly the best yet.
+Adele's theme is Shirley Bassey-esque.
+We see Bond "enjoying death" and other vices: abusing his body with alcohol.
 He's still not smoking, but I don't think we'll ever see that again.

-There's a lovely nod to the genius that was John Barry when his former home in Knightsbridge poses at M's apartment.
+There's a lovely nod to the genius that was John Barry.
+His former home in Knightsbridge poses as M's apartment.
 Dame Judi Dench and Daniel Craig play off each other wonderfully in this scene.

 Bond is put through his paces as he looks to be declared physically and mentally fit for service.
-The Chairman of the Intelligence and Security Committee, Mallory, is played brilliantly by Ralph Fiennes.
+The Intelligence and Security Committee Chairman, Mallory, is played brilliantly by Ralph Fiennes.

 Bond creeping up naked on former sex slave Sévérine in the shower raised some eyebrows and generated some criticism.
 She leads 007 to her lover and the film's main antagonist, Raoul Silva — one of M's former agents.
-Silva is hellbent on avenging M for giving him up to be tortured at the hands of the Chinese.
+Silva is hellbent on avenging M for giving him up to be tortured by the Chinese.

 Silva's escape, which leads to mayhem on the London Underground and at Bond's ancestral home in Scotland, keeps the film taut.
-We're treated to a little humour, which never fails to hit the mark.
+We're treated to a bit of humour, which never fails to hit the mark.

-It was only apt the film takes place mainly in London and shows it off in all its glory after the London Summer Olympics.
-This brilliant Bond film was a fitting way to mark the series' 50th anniversary and Dame Judi's exit from the series.
+It was only apt the film takes place mainly in London and shows it off in all its glory after the Olympics.
+This brilliant Bond film was a fitting way to mark the series' 50th anniversary and Dame Judi's exit.

-Skyfall rode the crest of the euphoria the games had created only two months earlier and ensured the country's summer high lasted well into Christmas.
+Skyfall rode the crest of the euphoria the games had created only two months earlier.
+It ensured the country's summer high lasted well into Christmas.

 Copyright © 2021 J W Emery Ltd. All rights reserved.